jhauga/data-conversion-test/README.md

    - `` make clean ``

 ### Codespace Test Instruction
+1. Make repo based on this template repo.
- 1. Upload test files that will be converted to data/quick-test directories.
+2. Upload test files that will be converted to data/quick-test directories.
- 2. Create new repository from template under  "Use this template".
+   - gen - general files tested
+   - unq - any unique or focus files tested
  3. After naming new repo open it in codespace.
  4. Read and agree to terms in USAGE_AGREEMENT.md.
 Either:
     - ``` cat USAGE_AGREEMENT.md ```